Ryanair, bowing to complaints, cuts fees, allows extra carry-on bag

-DUBLIN Ryanair (RYA.I) is to slash its charges for extra baggage and for reprinting boarding passes in its biggest move yet to shake off a reputation for bad customer service.
+DUBLIN Oct 25 Ryanair is to slash its charges for extra baggage and for reprinting boarding passes in its biggest move yet to shake off a reputation for bad customer service.

 The budget airline, Europe's largest, will also allow passengers to bring a second small carry-on bag on board at no extra charge and correct minor errors in bookings within 24 hours, it said in a statement on Friday.